 Andrew "Bud" Titcomb shows his jump turn, ca 1942 (Courtesy Farmington Ski Club)

 Fireside Chats are hosted by ski clubs, ski resorts, civic organizations and historical societies all over Maine.
-To date they have been given in about 50 different communties the length and breadth of Maine, from Kittery to Fort Kent and Madawaska, from the New Hampshire state line to the New Brunswick international boundary.
+To date, they have been given in about 50 different communities the length and breadth of Maine, from Kittery to Fort Kent and Madawaska, from the New Hampshire state line to the New Brunswick international boundary.

 Each Fireside Chat is a fascinating and entertaining experience that is based on 100-plus vintage photographs collected from the Museum's own archives plus several dozen participating clubs, organizations and private individuals.
-Fireside Chats are created and presented by Scott Andrews, the Museum's curator, research director and longtime snowsports journalist.
+Fireside Chats were created by Scott Andrews, a member of the Museum's board, historian and longtime snowsports journalist.
 Each program lasts about 50 minutes.
 Questions are encouraged and attendees are urged to share personal experiences.

 Six different Fireside Chats are currently available.
 Each is an independent, stand-alone journey through Maine's rich skiing heritage.